sanshxx/DentOS/DEPLOYMENT_GUIDE.md

-# Dental CRM - Deployment Guide
+# DentOS - Deployment Guide

 ## Introduction

-This guide provides step-by-step instructions for deploying the Dental CRM application in a production environment.
+This guide provides step-by-step instructions for deploying the DentOS application in a production environment.
 It covers setting up the backend server, frontend application, database, and creating a demonstration account for testing purposes.

 ## Prerequisites